fsnidely/serialtest/README.rst

 Some alternate variations (which do not alter the serialize attribute of the respective PK's):

-    - Product2: Simple inheiritance with implied PK of 'thing_ptr'
+    - Product2: Simple inheritance with implied PK of 'thing_ptr'
-    - Product3: Inheiritance with a OneToOneField and parent_link=True
+    - Product3: Inheritance with a OneToOneField and parent_link=True
     - Product4: Non-inherited instance with a OneToOneField and primary_key=True

         (Product4 was my original variation.)
+    - Product5: Non-inherited instance with a ForeignKey and primary_key=True

+        Notice that a ForeignKey used as the primary key also fails to serialize the natural key.
+Of course, there is a warning that the OneToOneField is better suited for the primary key.
+Nevertheless, it is treated like the OneToOneField when serializing natural keys.

 Example: